Equal Treatment of Equals and Efficiency in Probabilistic Assignments: Model

 By Propositions 1 and 2, the ETE reassignment of an EE assignment satisfies both EE and ETE.
-Therefore, the combination of EE and ETE can be accommodated without any difficulty.
-In the subsequent section, we focus on two efficiency notions that are stronger than EE.
+Once an EE assignment is available, obtaining an assignment that satisfies both EE and ETE is straightforward.

 Next, we consider the case where the affirmative action policy is adopted.
-For example, suppose that an affirmative action policy is implemented such that each agent in $A_{n}$ has an available characteristic that justifies preferential treatment under the affirmative action policy, but each agent in $A_{m}$ does not.
-Note that, we allow agents in $A_{n}$ and those in $ A_{m}$ to have identical preferences.
+For example, suppose that an affirmative action policy is implemented such that each agent in $A_{n}$ has a characteristic that justifies preferential treatment under the affirmative action policy, but each agent in $A_{m}$ does not.
+Note that we allow agents in $A_{n}$ and those in $A_{m}$ to have identical preferences.